Domestic

 Austin, Texas

-In Summer 2024, the Domestic Subteam partnered with the Festival Beach Community Garden and Food Forest in Austin, Texas to address water insecurity and escalating water costs through practical engineering approaches.
-Over the Fall of 2024, the team collaborated with local stakeholders to develop a comprehensive Work Plan, focusing on five key components: assessing flow diversion strategies for stormwater management, designing an efficient irrigation system, establishing cistern water storage, evaluating reclaimed water reuse, and integrating solar-powered water pumping.
+In Summer 2024, the Domestic Subteam began a partnership with the Festival Beach Community Garden & Food Forest in Austin, Texas, addressing water insecurity and rising costs through practical, community-driven engineering.
+Throughout Fall 2024, the team worked closely with local stakeholders to co-develop an engineering Work Plan focused on stormwater flow diversion, efficient irrigation, cistern-based rainwater storage, reclaimed water reuse, and solar-powered water pumping.

 Pine Ridge Reservation